Pulupandan: Languages

 The people in the municipality speak Hiligaynon.
 Tagalog and English are generally understood.

 Religion

 Majority of the town are adherents of the Roman Catholic Church, followed secondly by the Philippine Independent Church.

+Culture

+Salapan Festival

+The Salapan Festival is an annual cultural celebration usually held in February.
+Its name is derived from the words “salap” and “pandan.”
+“Salap” is a local term for a fishnet, reflecting the town’s traditional guinamos production, while “pandan” refers both to the town’s name, Pulo sang Pandan (“Isle of Pandan”), and to the port (pantalan), which played a key role in the town’s economic development.

 Politics

-The current mayor of Pulupandan is Miguel C. Peña, son of its former mayor Magdaleno "Magsie" Peña who, until recently, was mayor of Moises Padilla town.
+The current mayor of Pulupandan is Miguel C. Peña, the son of former mayor Magdaleno "Magsie" Peña, who also served as mayor in the town of Moises Padilla.

 Known for being a bailiwick of the Liberal Party, the town is notable for being the only municipality in Negros Occidental where Rodrigo Duterte won during the 2016 presidential election.

 President Bongbong Marcos won by a landslide with a delivery vote of 89% (12,544 votes) in the 2022 Presidential election.